-There are products that completely contradict the mood and general norms in the market - it could be a video card that costs more than the average salary in the economy, tablets impersonating PCs or an advanced smartphone that looks like an 2005 clamshell device.
-In the case of Google, it has the Pixel - Stylish and handsome Chromebook mobile that also costs five times as much From all other devices that are based on the same operating system.
+There are products that are in stark contrast to the mood and general norms of the market - it could be a video card that costs more than the average salary in the economy, tablets that impersonate PCs or an advanced smartphone that looks like an oyster device from 2005.
+In the case of Google, it has the Pixel - A well-designed and beautiful Chromebook mobile that also costs five times as much From all other devices that are based on the same operating system.

-The original Pixel, launched less than two years ago, received flattering reviews but was also defined as an extreme niche product reserved only for people who are hooked on the Chrome OS system (and are radically opposed to all its equivalents).
-Now, to the surprise of many, Google's experiment is getting updated and upgraded - Try again to convince us that Chromebooks don't have to be mega-cheap to be an attractive offer.
+The original Pixel, launched a little less than two years ago, received rave reviews but was also defined as an extreme niche product reserved exclusively for people addicted to the Chrome OS system (and radically opposed to any of its equivalents).
+Now, to the surprise of many, Google's experiment is getting updated and upgraded - that you try to convince us again that chromebooks do not have to be mega-cheap to be an attractive offer.

-All of the aforementioned minor material improvements, along with the significant improvements that the Chrome OS itself has recently received, are the appetizers for the most significant update to the updated Pixel - which is the "only" 1,000 dollar price tag, instead of the 1,300 dollar requested Google For thepixel Of the year 2013.
+All of the aforementioned moderate hardware improvements, along with significant improvements to the Chrome OS system itself recently, are an appetizer for the most significant update to the updated Pixel - which is a "only" $ 1,000 price tag, instead of the $ 1,300 it requested Google For thepixel Of the year 2013.

-The new Pixel is undoubtedly a respectable enhancement, which is finally the equivalent of window-based ultrabooks at similar price tags - but still, it's hard not to feel it's not the right place for it yet.
+The new Pixel is undoubtedly a respectable improvement, which is finally an equivalent competitor to window-based ultrabooks with similar price tags - but even so, it's hard not to feel that this is not the right place for it.
 With an average chrombook, which can be purchased from 200 to 300, Can offer functionality that will be very similar to that of thepixel It will still be very difficult to justify the large increase in costs.

-Another of the notable improvements to the new Pixel - my life battery Much better than 12 load-working hours, which significantly exceed those of most competitors (both on paper and in practice)
+Another notable improvement in the new Pixel - my life battery Much better than 12 load-working hours, which significantly exceed those of most competitors (both on paper and in practice)